• About

 Localities

-Elizabeth incorporates the suburbs of Blakeview, Craigmore, Elizabeth, Elizabeth Downs, Elizabeth East, Elizabeth Grove, Elizabeth Park and a portion of Elizabeth South.
+Elizabeth incorporates the suburbs of Blakeview, Elizabeth, Elizabeth Downs, Elizabeth East, Elizabeth Grove, Elizabeth Park, and Elizabeth North.
+It also includes part of the suburbs of Craigmore, Elizabeth South, and Smithfield.

 History